Saran-pariyar/100_Days_Of_Frontend_Interview_Questions/README.md

 # 100 Days Of Frontend Interview Questions

 This repo will contain 500 frontend interview questions which will have HTML, CSS, Javascript & React questions.
-I will add not any problems or long questions for now, just theory questions which we can answer in less than 20 seconds.
+I will add not any problems or long questions for now, just theory questions which we can answer in less than 15 seconds.

-I will add 5 questions a day in this repo.
+I will add 5 questions a day in this repo till day 100 days.

-If you want to see the 5 questions daily in your social media feed, follow me on [Twitter](https://twitter.com/saran_pariyar1),[Instagram](https://instagram.com/saran_pariyar1) or [LinkedIn](https://www.linkedin.com/in/saran-pariyar-5078b5217/) cause I started this challenge on twitter and will be posting the questions and answers in my twitter account too.
+If you want to see the 5 questions daily in your social media feed, follow me on [Twitter](https://twitter.com/saran_pariyar1),[Instagram](https://instagram.com/saran_pariyar1) or [LinkedIn](https://www.linkedin.com/in/saran-pariyar-5078b5217/) cause I started this challenge on twitter and will be posting them on my social media accounts too.

+## Main motive to create this repo

+   Interviewer: So you mentioned that you have been learning frontend development for over 2 years,

+   Me: Yes sir!

+   Interviewer: Let's start with a simple question.
+Tell me the difference between HTML tag and HTML element.

+   Me: 💀

+   Interviewer: Let's do another, which tag have more semantic meaning? \<b> or \<strong> and explain why?

+   Me: 💀

 ---